by K.M. Richards

 On May 13, 1965, WELI-TV was again asked to defend its still-unbuilt construction permit, this time at a formal hearing before the FCC, which then denied their application for an extension on June 16, one week shy of the twelfth anniversary of its being granted.
 Davis realized he had no choice but to get out, and petitioned the FCC to reinstate the CP to allow WELI to find a buyer for it, which was granted on September 8.
 The call letters were changed to WTVU in November so as to remove one legal obstacle to a transfer of ownership.

 One buyer popped up: Connecticut Television (by now 100% owned by Plains), which sought permission in April 1966 to operate channel 59 as a satellite of what was now WHNB-TV/30; the sale of the WTVU permit to WHNB-TV was filed on August 9.
-After the FCC denied permission for satellite operation, saying that the Balaban's ownership interests in other stations was an obstacle to also owning WTVU -- as was the fact that New Haven and New Britain were in the same television market ... that restriction again -- the application was amended to substitute Impart Systems, Inc. as the transferee (which the FCC did not approve until August 18, 1967, after Plains had filed comments in the FCC ownership limits rulemaking proposal, saying it didn't think satellites should count against the cap if used to make up for coverage deficiences of an originating UHF); Impart assumed all of WELI's expenses up to then plus an additional $27,500 ... a little over $2,000 for each year they had held the permit.
+After the FCC denied permission for satellite operation, saying that the Balabans' ownership interests in other stations was an obstacle to also owning WTVU -- as was the fact that both stations were in the same television market ... that restriction again -- the application was amended to substitute Impart Systems, Inc. as the transferee (which the FCC did not approve until August 18, 1967, after Plains had filed comments in the FCC ownership limits rulemaking proposal, saying it didn't think satellites should count against the cap if used to make up for coverage deficiences of an originating UHF); Impart assumed all of WELI's expenses up to then plus an additional $27,500 ... a little over $2,000 for each year they had held the permit.

-Impart Systems was owned by Victor Muscat, who also held CPs for KIKS-TV Lake Charles LA, KMYO-TV Little Rock AR, and KVMP Tulsa -- he also owned radio stations in the first two cities -- and was 50% owner of a channel 24 permit in Memphis TN which was granted November 17, 1967.
+Impart Systems was owned by Victor Muscat, who already held CPs for three other U's, KIKS-TV Lake Charles LA, KMYO-TV Little Rock AR, and KVMP Tulsa -- he also owned radio stations in the first two cities -- and was 50% owner of a channel 24 permit in Memphis TN which was granted November 17, 1967.
 No sooner did that happen than the FCC froze all applications and permits that Muscat had any interest in, because of a lawsuit brought against him and his business partners by the stockholders of Fifth Avenue Coach Lines, Inc., which was subsequently merged with a lawsuit brought by the Securities and Exchange Commission, in which Muscat et al were charged with having conspired to use company funds for their own purposes.
 Muscat had been an officer/director of Fifth Avenue Coach when its bus lines were taken over by New York City by condemnation and the SEC charged Muscat and his partners with expropriating $32.7M in payments from the City through a series of self-serving deals.
 The SEC also claimed Muscat was using the former bus company as an unregistered investment company, and that he had filed false and misleading statements with the SEC to cover his tracks.
 He was found guilty of most of the charges July 26, 1968.

 While appealing the decision in the SEC lawsuit, Muscat requested a rulemaking on October 25 of that year to move WTVU to channel 26 (by swapping with the allocation that had remained vacant for eight years since the deletion of WNLC-TV's CP).
 The FCC denied his petition the following February, citing a lack of technical need for the change.